 What you should first consider:

 The first thing you should consider is that financial aid is generally split into two categories; private loans or the federal government’s FAFSA program.
 Private financial aid has a myriad of sources, and it’s possible to receive aid from more than one.
 You can receive financial help from community organizations, large corporations, or your chosen school itself.
-For private aid, it’s probably better to wait until you’ve decided on a college so you can lay all your possibilities in front of you.
+For private aid, wait until you’ve decided on a college so you can lay out all your options.
 On the other hand, if you’re planning to go through FAFSA, your options are a bit more open.

 FAFSA forms have historically been posted on January 1 of the applying year, but recently, this date was bumped up to October 1.
 This means that students have been able to apply for financial aid for the upcoming 2017-2018 school year since October 1, 2016.
 If, upon reading that, you started to freak out and think you were behind schedule, relax.
 FAFSA, as a federal program, is need-based, so as long as you turn in your form before the 2017-2018 deadline.
 This deadline varies by state, and you can find out your deadline via this handy website (.)